22 Nov Hurry up! It’s time to localize your mobile games into Southeast Asian languages

-Southeast Asia’s mobile game market – a promising one
+1. Southeast Asia’s mobile games market – a promising one

 It’s also notable that localizing into some Southeast Asian languages like Thai, Lao, Cambodian or Burmese is much more challenging due to their complex writing system.

-With years of experience in the localization industry and focus on Southeast Asian languages, GTE Localize can advise on the best approach and ensure successful localized version of your mobile games into the languages of the region.
+With years of experience in the localization industry and focus on Southeast Asian languages, GTE Localize can advise on the best game mobile localization approach and ensure the successful localized versions of your mobile games into the languages of the region.